davidagustin/chadapp/README.md

 #### Development
 1. Retreive the configuration file from an administrator.
-2. Create a new branch.
-Make sure to use a descriptive name.
+2. In your project directory, run `npm start`, `npm run ios`, or `npm run android`.
-2. Make your changes.
+3. Make your changes.
-3. When you're ready to test your changes, create a *.spec.js file under the `__tests__` directory.
+4. When you're ready to test your changes, create a *.spec.js file under the `__tests__` directory.

 #### Testing
 When you're ready to test your changes, run `npm test` in your project directory.
 This will run your tests, as well as all the tests in the `__tests__` directory.

-**Note: Before creating a new branch and creating a pull request for your changes, your build must pass all the tests.
+**Note: Before creating a pull request for your changes, your build must pass all the tests.
 If you need help, please create a test file and leave a comment in the test body, making note of any issues in their respective files.
 Make sure to label your pull request "help wanted."**

 #### Deployment
-Create a new branch, using the aforementioned syntax, and create a pull request.
+Create a a pull request.
 If your changes are approved, an administrator will merge your changes into master or you will be instructed on how to do so.
 At the end of the sprint, an administrator will deploy the changes from master into production.
 - Pull Request Syntax: When creating a pull request changes to be reviewed, be sure to follow the the pull request template located at `.github/pull_request_template.md`.